Tajikistan Travel Insurance Guide

 Tips for smooth claims processing

-Documentation Required: Medical reports, receipts, police reports if applicable; translations may be required; limited English documentation available
+Documentation Required: Medical reports, receipts, police reports if applicable.
+Translations may be required.
+Limited English documentation available